Multi-fidelity Gaussian Process Bandit Optimisation: Problem Set Up

 Before we proceed, we note that it is customary in the bandit literature to analyse \emph{cumulative regret}.
 The definition of cumulative regret depends on the application at hand~\citep{kandasamy2016mfbandit} and our results can be extended to to many sensible notions of cumulative regret.
 However, both to simplify exposition and since our focus in this paper is optimisation, we stick to simple regret.

 \insertChallengesFigure

-\textbf{Challenges:} We conclude this section with a commentary on some of the challenges in multi-fidelity optimisation using Figure~\ref{fig:challenges} for illustration.
+\textbf{Challenges:} We conclude this subsection with a commentary on some of the challenges in multi-fidelity optimisation using Figure~\ref{fig:challenges} for illustration.
 For simplicity, we will focus on $2$ fidelities when we have one approximation $\funcone$ to an expensive function $\functwo$.
 For now assume that (unrealistically) $\funcone$ and its optimum $\xoneopt$ are known.
 Typically $\xoneopt$ is suboptimal for $\functwo$.
 A seemingly straightforward solution might be to search for $\xopt$ in an appropriate subset, such as a neighborhood of $\xoneopt$.
 However, if this neighborhood is too small, we might miss the optimum~$\xopt$ (green region in Figure~\ref{fig:f1f2regSmall}).
 A crucial challenge for multi-fidelity methods is to not get stuck at the optimum of a lower fidelity.
 While exploiting information from lower fidelities, it is also important to \emph{explore} sufficiently at higher fidelities.
-In our experiments we demonstrate that naive strategies which do not do so would get stuck at the optimum of a lower fidelity.
+In our experiments, we demonstrate that naive strategies which do not do so could get stuck at the optimum of a lower fidelity.
 Alternatively, if we pick a very large subset (Figure~\ref{fig:f1f2regLarge}) we might not miss $\xopt$; however, it defeats the objectives of the multi-fidelity set up where the goal is to use the approximation to be prudent about where we query $\functwo$.
-Figure~\ref{fig:f1f2regCorrect} seems like a sensible subset, but it remains to be seen how it is chosen.
+Figure~\ref{fig:f1f2regCorrect} displays a seemingly sensible subset, but it remains to be seen how it is chosen.
 Further, this subset might not even be a neighborhood as illustrated in Figure~\ref{fig:f1f2regDouble}, where $\funcone,\functwo$ are multi-modal and the optima are in different modes.
 In such cases, an appropriate algorithm should explore all such modes.
 On top of the above, an algorithm does not actually know $\funcone$.
 A sensible algorithm should explore $\funcone$ and simultaneously identify the above subset, either implicitly or explicitly, for exploration at the second fidelity $\functwo$.
+Finally, it is also important to note that $\funcone$ is not simply a noisy version of $\functwo$; this setting is more challenging as an algorithm needs to explicitly account for the bias in the approximations.